maxiscoding28/vaulty/readme.md

 docker network create vaulty-net --subnet 192.168.211.0/24
 ```
 ### Startng the Nodes
-Each node is running on a separate port that is exposed on the host machine.
+Each node in a cluster is running on a separate port that is exposed on the host machine.
 Therefore each node can be accessed individually by updating the `VAULT_ADDR` on the host machine.
 This is useful for inspecting individual nodes during repro scenarios.
-You can start each cluster by executing the
+You can start a cluster by executing the
-`./start-cluster.sh` script from within the clusters directory in the project repo.
+`./start-cluster.sh` script from within the clusters directory in the project repo - [v](./v/start-cluster.sh), [dr](./dr/start-cluster.sh), [pr](./pr/start-cluster.sh).

-The `./start-cluster` script will attempt to initialize, unseal and join the 3 nodes.
+The `./start-cluster` script will attempt to initialize, unseal and join the 3 nodes together.
 If you don't want the script to attempt these actions you can pass the `ni` argument to the script ("no init"):
 ```
 ./start-cluster ni
 ```

-Optionally, to make troubleshooting easier, I added the following lines to my `.zshrc` file to make each node in the 3 clusters directly addressable:
+Optionally, to make troubleshooting easier, I added the following lines to my `.zshrc` file to make each node in the 3 clusters more quickly addressable in commands:
 ```
 ## v
 alias v0='VAULT_ADDR=http://127.0.0.1:8200 vault'